Did you know that Halloween has Irish roots?

 Here’s a quick rundown of these Irish horror gems:

-Also in the horror-comedy drama is a film that stars an Irish acting heavyweight.
+Also in the horror-comedy-drama genre is a film that stars an Irish acting heavyweight.

 “Lake Placid” features veteran actor Brendan Gleeson as the local sheriff.